Helen-Zhao/home-automation-mockup/README.md

 # home-automation-mockup
 A mock up/click dummy of a web interface for a home automation website.
+Not yet configured to be responsive on mobile or small screens.
+Clone project and open index.html in Google Chrome or Firefox.

 Created using HTML/JS/CSS and the following:
  - Google's Material Design Lite (https://getmdl.io/)
   - Cards, switches, icons and slider
  - Bootstrap (http://getbootstrap.com/getting-started/)